GM, Ford coronavirus U.S. ventilator projects close in on their finish lines

 By Joseph White

-DETROIT, Aug 25 (Reuters) - General Motors Co GM.N and Ford Motor Co F.N said on Tuesday they are close to completing production of ventilators ordered by the Trump Administration this spring in response to the surge in coronavirus cases, and are ramping down or exiting the operations.
+DETROIT, Aug 25 (Reuters) - General Motors Co GM.N and Ford Motor Co F.N said on Tuesday they are close to completing production of ventilators ordered by the Trump Administration in response to the surge in coronavirus cases, and are ramping down or exiting the operations.

 Many of the ventilators assembled by the automakers and other manufacturers have gone into a U.S. government stockpile as doctors shifted away from using invasive ventilators with COVID-19 patients.
 The government currently has 108,000 ventilators in its medical equipment stockpile, and 12,000 deployed at U.S. hospitals, the U.S. Health and Human Services department said Tuesday.